lollcat/DistillationTrain-Gym/README.md

   - Env: Contains the RL environment (where python and COCO simulator speak using the COM interface)
   - SAC: The main agent
   - Utils: Some useful extra stuff (e.g. BFD generator)\

-The other folders and files are just playing around with some other stuff (e.g. DDPG agent)
+The other folders and files are just playing around with some other stuff (e.g. DDPG agent)\
-\
+See [requirements.txt](../Feature-double_done/requirements.txt) for required packages\
-See [requirements.txt](../Feature-double_done/requirements.txt) for required packages
+Both COCO and ChemSep need to be installed: To install these go to https://www.cocosimulator.org/index_download.html